quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ```

 {{% notice info %}}
 If you want to know the details of R commands, prepend `?` to the command and execute.
-For example, `?subset()` will show you how to use it with different types of objects.
+For example, `?subset()` will show you how to use the subset function with different types of objects.
 {{% /notice %}}